nihalsoans91/Tools/README.md

-# Tools that you dont need to code again and again
+# Tools that you dont need to re-code
 Just Random snipets of code for storage sake

 ### Shell